University of Geneva Faculty of Law and Geneva Graduate Institute

 An average workload for the Institute’s masters students is five weekly courses; exchange students determine the number of courses they will follow in consultation with their home institutions.
 The number of hours spent in class each week in class varies depending on which courses the student is enrolled in, but HLS students should typically expect to spend 10–12 hours per week in class.
 Each course generally meets once per week for two hours.

-Cristina Cornejo ’20 spent the fall of her 3L year at the Graduate Institute of International and Development Studies.
+Cristina Cornejo ’20 spent the fall of her 3L year at the Geneva Graduate Institute.
 Read about her experiences.

 The presumption of the HLS Study Abroad Committee is that students applying for a semester abroad are proficient in the primary language of the destination country such that they are able to navigate university systems and take one or more law classes in that language.
 If not, the students must explain how they propose to manage these challenges and derive full benefit from a program of study abroad.

 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Switzerland early for language acclimation and/or to take a language training course before law classes begin.